GameStop Corp. - Is It The Next Blockbuster?

 The management expects to have 50% of operating income from non-physical products by 2019.

-Source: GameStop Corp Investor's Day Presentation
+Source: GameStop Corp.
+Investor's Day Presentation

 This translates to $300m to $350m of operating earnings which is just enough to cover capital expenditures in the amount of $110m to $120m, taxes in the amount of $100m and partial dividend payments in the amount of $100m.
 In addition to that, there is still an upside from selling the physical products such as new consoles and equipment.